chrissy-dev/chrissy.dev/src/uses.md

 ## Desktop Applications & Tools

 I use a mix of open-source software, leased, and commercial software.
-I lease apps through [SetApp](https://setapp.com/), I love it.

 ### Development